Remi-Decorte/JudoApplication/README.md

 - ASP.NET and web development
 - .NET Multi-platform App UI development

-### 2. Cloning the repository
+### 2. Contribution
-After you have successfully installed Visual Studio Community 2022, you click *Clone repository...*
+After you have successfully installed Visual Studio Community 2022, you click *Fork* on the [github page](https://github.com/Remi-Decorte/JudoApplication).
+For more information on how to contribute to a github project read [Contributing to open source](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-open-source).
+Now that you have forked the repository you clone the project via the IDE.
+Click *Clone repository...* in the IDE.
 Fill in `https://github.com/Remi-Decorte/JudoApplication.git` as *Repository location*.
 You can leave your own destination *Path* default.
 Click *Clone*.